Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 Day 4

-On the fourth day of your vacation package, it is time to say goodbye to the enchanting beauty of Iceland.
+On the fourth day of your city break in Reykjavik, it is time to say goodbye to the enchanting beauty of Iceland.
 For those fortunate travelers who have a later flight, there is still ample time to explore the captivating attractions of downtown Reykjavik.

 Before returning to the airport, stroll through the city's vibrant and colorful streets.
 Reykjavik boasts an array of iconic landmarks.
 Today, you will have your chance to capture the memories with your camera.